 - The Ohio Risk Assessment System (ORAS) was adopted department-wide to assess offenders, target interventions, and inform responses to behavior.

-- Treatment Pilots in Boone, Buchanan and Butler counties have been launched to provide intensive substance use disorder treatment services and to address barriers to treatment retention for offenders at the highest risk of incarceration.
+- Treatment programs were piloted in Boone, Buchanan and Butler counties to provide intensive substance use disorder treatment services and to address barriers to treatment retention for offenders at the highest risk of incarceration.
+Programs now are being expanded to other counties.

 - Community Supervision Centers (CSCs) were re-designed to target residential placement at the CSC for high risk clients in the CSC catchment area, who are in need of intensive programming in several criminogenic domain areas, and for whom traditional supervision in the community has been unsuccessful.

-- The District 26 Community Supervision Center transitioned to an all-female facility with program delivery that is both gender-responsive and trauma informed, to better serve women under supervision in a rehabilitative environment with the aim of reducing the number of women who are being incarcerated at an increasingly high rate.
+- The District 26 Community Supervision Center in Fulton transitioned to an all-female facility with program delivery that is both gender-responsive and trauma-informed, to better serve women under supervision in a rehabilitative environment — with the aim of reducing the number of women who are being incarcerated at an increasingly high rate.

-- The ORAS Tools and Case Plan will be automated, and will be shared by all divisions.
-Case Managers and P&P Officers will be able to follow the assessment and case planning activities across the spectrum of incarceration, release planning, and field supervision.
+- The ORAS Tools and Case Plan will be automated, and shared by all divisions.
+Case managers and probation and parole officers can follow the assessment and case planning activities across the spectrum of incarceration, release planning, and field supervision.

-- The Carey Group will deliver training to DAI and P&P supervisors and managers in Case Management and Planning to equip supervisors with the tools they need to support officers and case managers in the areas of assessment, case planning, and quality assurance.
+- The Carey Group will deliver training to the Division of Adult Institutions (DAI) and Division of Probation & Parole (P&P) supervisors and managers in case management and planning to equip supervisors with the tools they need to support officers and case managers in the areas of assessment, case planning, and quality assurance.
+The Carey Group deliver case management and planning to case managers and probation and parole officers.

-- Carey Guides and BITS tools will be adopted department-wide.
-These are guided intervention/skill practice worksheets that staff can use to address certain behaviors and case plan goals, which will be accessible through an intranet link (BITS) and embedded in the University of Cincinnati (ORAS) Case Planning web application.
+- Carey Guides and BITS tools are being adopted department-wide.
+Staff can use these guided intervention/skill practice worksheets to address certain behaviors and case-plan goals, which are accessible through an intranet link (BITS) and embedded in the University of Cincinnati (ORAS) case planning web application.

 - J-Pay tablets have been distributed to DAI offenders and currently allow offenders access to e-mail.
 In the near future, the tablets will allow access to other media and other applications based on offender behavior, at no cost to the department.
 The DAI Incentive Guide will provide a consistent menu of incentives that may be offered within the prison setting to motivate incarcerated offenders to demonstrate positive behavior.

-- The DAI Offender Accountability procedure revised the conduct violation process in DAI and was rolled out to staff May 1, 2019.
+- For DAI, the Offender Accountability procedure and revised conduct violation process were implemented in May 2019.

-- The Missouri Offender Management Matrix will tie desired and undesired behaviors to the criminogenic domains of the ORAS, and will provide a selection of appropriate responses to behavior based on the overall risk level for offenders under probation or parole supervision.
+- For P&P, the Missouri Offender Management Matrix ties desired and undesired behaviors to the criminogenic domains of the ORAS, and provides a selection of appropriate responses to behavior based on the overall risk level for offenders under probation or parole supervision.

-- Cognitive Behavioral Intervention programming will be piloted at several DAI and P&P locations.
-CBI-Substance Abuse is targeted for launch at CCC, MECC and SCCC, Decision Points is currently being implemented at the following locations for pilot: all male CSCs, Districts 38, EP and 7C, Moving On will be adopted at the female CSC and female DAI locations.
+- Cognitive Behavioral Intervention-Substance Abuse (CBI-SA) programming is being piloted at several DAI and P&P locations.
 These programs are designed to address specific criminogenic risk areas identified by the assessment, rather than a one-size-fits-all approach for the department.

 - The Institutional Parole Officer (IPO) role team has identified strategies to reduce duplicative workload, while continuing to provide critical information to the Parole Board in support of release decision-making and strengthening the vital role the IPO plays in connecting offenders leaving a DAI facility to employment, housing, and supervision resources prior to release.